 In designing the GA video compression system, we have emphasized compatibility with MPEG (Moving Picture Experts Group) syntax.
-For example, video compression techniques which are not compatible with MPEG syntax have not been considered unless significant benefit was clearly demonstrated.
 There are several reasons behind the emphasis on MPEG compatibility.
 The MPEG standard was developed utilizing modern sophisticated video compression methods and is very efficient in video compression.
 In addition, the MPEG standard was established by cooperative efforts of a number of organizations throughout the world.
 By placing special emphasis on compatibility with MPEG syntax, we have designed a video compression system which can serve as the HDTV standard not only for North America, but also for world-wide use.